 Replace (single-click) the center [Type here]: with the cursor in the center section, choose “Page Number” from the Header & Footer menu > Current Position > Simple/Plain number.
 This will ensure page numbers are automatically populated.
 Should the page number populate incorrectly, highlight the page number and then choose: Page Number > Format page numbers > Start at “1”

 Replace (single-click) the rightmost [Type here] with the IM document number.
-Examples of the format .
+Examples of the format are listed in Section 05.07a.d.
 Attachments and appendices retain the parent document number unless they are standalone IM documents.

 05.08 Main body